If you spend more than a few minutes with Dr. Ernie Owens, be prepared to talk motorcycles.

 The Opus College of Business professor attended his first motorcycle convention in 2001.
 Since then, he’s not only learned how to ride, but he’s also spent countless hours tinkering away, building antique bikes in his garage.

 “And that’s how I can buy more motorcycles,” Owens explained to students in his MGMT 384 project management course.

 For Owens, building motorcycles is a passion, but he is also on a mission to build a more welcoming community for all.

 “Diversity and inclusion to me is not just those words,” Owens said.
 “It’s how do you make that real?
 How do I use my role as a professor to produce leaders who take those ideas and operationalize it?”

-With each completed project, the course also delivers real-world impact, and in many cases that impact has spawned an even larger network of good.
-When former Vice President for Mission Father Larry Snyder was co-leading the strategic task force that inspired the creation of the Center for the Common Good at St. Thomas, he took MGMT 384 and relied on students to help plot its future.
-When a new system was needed to connect the campus community with volunteer opportunities, MGMT 384 was called in to help create the Tommies Together Volunteer Center.
+When Father Larry Snyder was developing the Center for the Common Good at St. Thomas, he took Owens’ MGMT 384 course and relied on students to help plot the center’s future.
+When a new system was needed to connect the campus community with volunteer opportunities, once again Owens and his students stepped in to help create the Tommies Together Volunteer Center.

 “Dr. Ernie has been really influential in the shaping of the university kind of quietly behind the scenes,” Kelly Sardon-Garrity, associate director for the Center for Common Good, said.
 “So, there he is, leaving his mark on not only the Center for the Common Good, but our whole volunteer effort on campus.”

 A Diversity, Equity and Inclusion Fellow, Owens also serves on the University Senate, University Faculty Affairs Committee, as well as the Black Faculty and Staff Alliance.